consilience/xero-api-client/README.md

 ## TODO

 * Tests (as usual).
-* Support multiple discovery packages.
-* Is there a better way of handling key files, perhaps as streams?
+* Is there a better way of handling key files, perhaps as streams, so it can be supplied as a path, a string, a file resource etc?
 * Some better exception handling, so we can catch a failed token, redacted authorisation, general network error etc and handle appropriately.
-* Configuration should probably be an class rather than an array.
-It would be self documenting, validating, serialisable etc.